 The annual accounts have been prepared in compliance with the international accounting standards referred to in Regulation (EC) No. 1606/2002 of the European Parliament and of the Council of July 19, 2002 on the application of IFRS and generally accepted accounting principles, and provide a true and fair view of the position and results of the company.
 The Report of the Directors provides a true and fair view of the company's activities, position and results and describes material risks and uncertainties faced by the company.

-Stockholm, March 16, 2020
+Stockholm, March 18, 2021

-Therese Tegner President & board member Jamie Stanbury Board member
+Therese Tegner President and board member Katarina Bylund Chairman of the Board

+Jamie Stanbury Board member